asiru28/Analyzing-Crime-in-Los-Angeles/README.md

 # Overview/Introduction

 Los Angeles, known as the "City of Angels" and the "Entertainment Capital of the World," is a bustling metropolis with a diverse population.
 However, like any large city, it faces challenges with crime.
-This project analyzes crime data provided by the Los Angeles Police Department (LAPD) to identify patterns in criminal behavior.
+This project analyses crime data provided by the Los Angeles Police Department (LAPD) to identify patterns in criminal behavior.
 The insights gained will help the LAPD allocate resources effectively to tackle various crimes in different areas.

 # Objectives

-1. Analyze crime patterns in Los Angeles to identify high-crime areas and times.
+1. Analyse crime patterns in Los Angeles to identify high-crime areas and times.
 2. Explore the demographics of crime victims, including age, gender, and descent.
 3. Identify trends in crime types and their frequency.
-4. Provide actionable insights to help the LAPD optimize resource allocation and crime prevention strategies.
+4. Provide actionable insights to help the LAPD optimise resource allocation and crime prevention strategies.

 # Data Source